Do Go On - 319 - Vincent Gigante, The Oddfather

 Thank you, Jamie.

-Next one comes from Roy Phillips, who's also offering a fact.
+Next one comes from Roy Phillips.

-But Roy writes his title, The Great Grower of Green Greek Grapes.
+The Great Grower of Green Greek Grapes.

-That was a similar sort of tongue twister as when Dave
+That was a similar sort of tongue twister as when Dave said before.

-I can't remember but there was three F words in a row
+I can't remember, but there was three F words in a row,

-and I'm like bloody hell Dave
+and I'm like, bloody old Dave.

-that tickled me right in the ear hole
+That tickled me right in the earhole.

-and cauliflower are all variations of the same plant.
+Colerabi and cauliflower are all variations of the same plant.

 What?